tawjaw/CRAB2.0--VM/README.md

 The UI allows the user to write a CRAB2.0 program with syntax highlighting and run the full program or instruction by instruction while keeping track of the program counter's position.
 ![Screenshot](screenshots/vmui.png)

+The editor used is ace editor: https://ace.c9.io/ with an extension written for CRAB2.0 language.

+Other contributors worked on testing the correctness of every instruction with multiple possible operand values and the extension for the syntax highlighting of the ace editor.